The College of Engineering offers the most comprehensive

 students, faculty, and staff.

-is an annual cookout at the beginning of the school year that welcomes new
+is an annual picnic at the beginning of the school year that welcomes new

 students and encourages returning students to share their experiences with the